mozilla/dxr/docs/source/development.rst

 Registration
 ============

-A Plugin class is registered, either directly or indirectly, via a `setuptools entry point
+A Plugin class is registered via a `setuptools entry point
 <https://pythonhosted.org/setuptools/setuptools.html#dynamic-discovery-of-
 services-and-plugins>`__ called ``dxr.plugins``.
 For example, here are the registrations for the built-in plugins, from DXR's own :file:`setup.py`::